DIY Closet Makeover

 MIRROR DOOR

 Once dry, I added construction adhesive to the middle of the door and placed the mirror inside.
-I let this dry completely before flipping it over and screwing holes for my hinges using a forstner bit.
+This needed to dry completely before flipping it over and screwing holes for my hinges using a forstner bit.
 I made four holes for extra support.

 I then attached the mirror door to the cabinet frame using 3/4 in overlay hinges!